Chia-Network/chia-docs/docs/plotting/plotting-hardware.md

 * Spend money on a computer, plot faster, and earn rewards sooner, or
 * Don't spend money, plot slower, and earn rewards later

-[ChiaCalculator.com](https://chiacalculator.com/) will help you understand this tradeoff, along with more nuanced factors.
+[ChiaCalculator.com](https://chiacalculator.com/) will help you to understand this tradeoff, along with more nuanced factors.
 Many farmers find that they will make more money by using the equipment they already own.

 If you do decide to buy hardware, this page will help you to decide what might work best for your farm.